-‘Young And The Restless’ Spoilers: Coming & Goings Scoop Includes 2 Shocking Exits And 3 Explosive Returns
+‘Young And The Restless’ Spoilers: Coming And Goings Scoop Includes 2 Shocking Exits, And 3 Explosive Returns

 Jess Walton, the actress who plays Jill Atkinson, will return to Young and the Restless on Monday, December 18.
 According to Soap Opera Digest’s newest issue, Walton will only appear in one episode.
 She will return for another arc in a few months.
 The Y&R fans are pretty disappointed that Jill won’t be sticking around longer.

 Thad Luckinbill, the actor who plays J.T.
 Helstrom, will return to Young and the Restless on Tuesday, December 12.
 Luckinbill left the daytime drama seven years ago.
-He will appear in a short storyline that should last two to three months.
+He will appear in a short storyline that should last two or three months.

 CBS has not revealed much about his storyline.
 Young and the Restless spoilers suggest that J.T. and MacKenzie may have hit tough times in their marriage.
 Y&R will release more information about his storyline in the next couple of weeks.